Basis Reference Technique

 The BRT is expected to have many benefits, including:

-• Improved model transparency in terms of actuarial assumptions being used
+- Improved model transparency in terms of actuarial assumptions and product features being used

-• Enables simplified model rebuilds without having to update all Assumption Sets in Cells
+- Enabled simplified model rebuilds without having to update all product features and Assumption Sets in Cells